 Xammar has had a run of strong results on the world stage over the last several years, medaling at the World Cup Series Final and world championship in 2018 and 2019.

-Two years later, Xammar had his biggest test to date when he competed in the 470 class at the Rio Olympics, finishing 12th.
-He has secured his position for his second Olympic appearance and will be a medal contender in Tokyo, alongside Nicolás Rodríguez.
+In 2016, Xammar had his biggest test to date when he competed in the 470 class at the Rio Olympics, finishing 12th.
+He also competed at Tokyo 2020, alongside Nicolás Rodríguez.

-He is currently studying a degree in Business Administration in Spain and his passions beyond sailing include football and motorbikes.
+He is currently studying a degree in business administration in Spain and his passions beyond sailing include football (soccer) and motor bikes.